lucyyu24/lucyyu24.github.io/_posts/2022-11-09-the-map-and-the-territory.markdown

 At the start of this post I did not intend to come out about 3 different things: leaving my job, struggles with depression, intention of becoming an artist --

 But alas I did.
-Not all announcements are made with fanfare — some catch us unawares, and breeze past us like summer winds.
+Not all announcements are made with fanfare — some catch us unawares, breezing past us like summer winds.

 <div align="center"> ∞ </div>
 <br/>